-How your supermarket and food outlet can work with the conscious consumer
+How your supermarket can cater to the conscious consumer

 The world we’re living in is changing and with it the consumer is shifting as well.
 More and more we are witnessing how people are becoming emotionally invested in healing the planet.
 Leading to customers becoming passionately aware of the necessity of sustainability and environmental protection.
 So how is your supermarket or food goods outlet adapting to the growing demands of the conscious consumer?

 70%: The number of consumers willing to pay 5% more on alternative ‘green’ products and services of the same quality.

 70%: The number of people wanting brands to address the needs of the environment